tomaszdudek7/airflow_project/README.md

 save_result(result)
 ```
-**Save result method should be transformed into tiny library** later, so that each task behaves the same way.
-We will write to container's /tmp/result and perform `docker cp` from Airflow to retrieve this result.
+**Save result method will be transformed into tiny library** later, so that each task behaves the same way.
+We will write to container's /tmp/result and user `docker.get_archive()` from Airflow to retrieve this result.
 Another way would be saving the json to `s3`(passing AWS credentials to the container) and have Airflow read from s3 instead.
 Or using a database of choice.

-#### Rewriting `launcher.py`
-we will use Docker's get_archive API method
+## 4. Rewrite `launcher.py` yet again to collect the result

-first, create method for untaring and
+first, create method for untaring:
 ```python
 import logging
 import tarfile